 Brides-to-be have the option to do nearly anything with their hair before the wedding, but if you're a bride with a short cut, options may seem almost nonexistent.
 Not to mention, finding hair inspiration may prove to be a bit challenging.
-Still, having hair that stops at your shoulders instead of down by your waist doesn't mean you can't have a show-stopping hairstyle as you walk down the aisle.
+Still, having hair that stops above the shoulders instead of down by your waist doesn't mean you can't have a show-stopping hairstyle as you walk down the aisle.

 If you're a long-haired gal and contemplating the big chop, a short style can give you that fresh look you've been craving.
 Not to mention the way a cropped cut exquisitely frames your gorgeous face and features.
 Whether you're looking for a pixie cut or something a bit longer, we've curated a gallery of the very best wedding-day hairstyles, shoulder-grazing and up.